whatisnuclear/website/coolants.md

 At low power levels, the natural circulation of atmospheric air can be sufficient to operate a reactor without melting fuel.
-Fermi's CP-1 simply transferred its 2 Watts of heat to the convecting air under the squash court.
+Fermi's CP-1 simply transferred its 2 watts of heat to the convecting air under the squash court.

 To put a reactor to practical use, higher power is needed.
 Energy will dissipate naturally one way or another.
 If Fermi had run CP-1 at high power, the fuel